ipunkt/rancherize/README.md

   - In case of an in-service upgrade rancherize waits for the stack to reach `upgraded` and confirms the upgrade.
     You can set `rancher.upgrade-healthcheck` to `true` to wait for it to report `healthy` instead.
 Not that this only works if a service has a health-check is defined(not yet supported through rancherize)

+### Build image
+The command `build-image` exists to build the current state of your work directory into the docker registry, then deploy them via `push -i`.
+It is essentially the `push` command without any interaction with rancher.

 # Blueprints
 ## Blueprint neutral configuration